-At Mountain Luxury, we personalize all prints we send out depending on our target audience.
-Expanding on the first benefit of print marketing we discussed, here’s how VDP provides a more personalized advertisement to clientele.
-There are 3 different levels of printing.
+At Mountain Luxury, we personalize all print collateral we send out depending on our target audience.
+Expanding on the first benefit of print marketing discussed, here’s how VDP provides a more personalized advertisement to clientele.
+There are three different levels of printing.

-Basic level VDP.
-This consists of changing only the salutation and who it is addressing.
-Instead of your pamphlet or promotional greeting a person as “Dear current resident,” or something similar, it will be addressed to the specific individual.
-This establishes a certain level of professionalism, much like a “first name basis.”
+Basic level VDP: This consists of changing only the salutation and who it is addressing.
+Instead of your pamphlet or promotional greeting a person as “Dear current resident,” it will be addressed to a specific individual.
+This establishes a certain level of professionalism, like a being on a first name basis with your prospective buyer.

-Versioning level VDP is slightly more in depth than basic level.
-Versioning encompasses changing text and images based on the general location of the target audience.
+Versioning level VDP: Versioning encompasses changing text and images based on the general location of the target audience.
 For example, if we are trying to sell a property in the Ogden Valley, our open house flyers and postcards will be sent to people in that vicinity.

-Full variability printing is specific to individuals.
+Full variability: This level of VDP printing is specific to individuals.
 The main goal of this level is customer retention: keeping former clients loyal to the business.
-This method is often used when distributing promotions and other targeted advertisements.
-We frequently use this method when targeting a specific neighbourhood.
+This method is often used when distributing promotions and other targeted advertisements, and frequently targets a specific neighborhood.

-Depending on what is being advertised and how heavily the brand is marketed, VDP could be a vital strategy to implement!
+Depending on what is being advertised and how heavily the brand is marketed, VDP could be a vital strategy.
 However, the more personalized the prints are, the more expensive they will be.
-Sending out thousands of level 3 VDP prints is usually counter-productive to the cause.
+Sending out thousands of full variability VDP prints is usually counter-productive to the cause.
 ML carefully considers the audience before deciding on what level to use.

 Incorporating Digital Advertising

-Using a combination of both print and online marketing strategies will generate more exposure and provide additional opportunities for public outreach.
+Using a combination of both print and online marketing strategies generates more exposure and provide additional opportunities for public outreach.
 Incorporating multimedia allows for video work, blogs, virtual tours, and many other options that aren’t available in print.
 Conversely, print marketing allows for a more personalized approach to advertising.
-Merging both types together covers both bases and gives the maximum amount of publicity!
+Merging both types provides the maximum amount of coverage.